 Dissemination

 All paid staff and volunteers will be made aware of this policy and procedure as part of their induction.
 They have a responsibility to adhere to it.
-It will be made freely available to all Your Organisation users via our website.
+It will be made freely available to all Small But Mighty users via our website.

 Review date

-This Policy and Procedure will be reviewed every x years by the Board of Trustees/ Management Committee.
-This version of the policy has been re-written and approved in Month 20xx and will next be reviewed in Month 20xx.
+This Policy and Procedure will be reviewed every year by Fran in consultation with Jo Godsal her Safeguarding Officer.
+This version of the policy has been re-written and approved in September 2019 and will next be reviewed in August 2020.

-Your Organisation Definitions
+Small But Mighty Definitions

 Young people/person – All safeguarding and child protection legislation and guidance recognises a child or young person as anyone up to the age of 18.